rfalias/project_zomboid_bot/README.md

 # project_zomboid_bot
 Discord bot for managing your PZ server.
+### This must be locally hosted on your PZ server due to the interactions it requires to get specific information

 I will not go into how to setup a bot or a service for a python script here, there are tons of guides already